ericwlange/AndroidJSCore/README.md

 ---------------------------------

-If you just want to see AndroidJSCore in action, once you've successfully built the library, you can load the `AndroidJSCoreExample` project in `examples\` and run it.
+If you just want to see AndroidJSCore in action, once you've successfully built the library, you can load the `AndroidJSCoreExample` project in `examples/` and run it.
 That's it.

 Work in Progress
 ----------------